spartaksun/apollo-uploader/README.md

     }
 }
 ```
-**Note:** Do not forget to wrap root component with a ApolloProvider
+**Note:** Do not forget to wrap a root component with an ApolloProvider.

 #### FileUploadProcess